Santroller/Santroller/index.md

   - Arduino Mega
 - Support for inputs from various input sources
   - Wii extensions (such as wii guitars, classic controllers or drum kits)
-  - USB devices (Pi Pico only)
-    - This is also how authentication works, it gets passed through to an offical USB controller
-  - Direct wiring to digital or analog sources
+  - PS2 controllers
   - Instrument peripherals
     - WT Tap bar
     - GH5 Guitar neck
     - DJ Hero Turntable platter
     - Digital and analog tilt sensors
+    - Crazy Guitar neck
+  - Secondary Peripheral inputs (Pi Pico only)
+    - This allows for receiving inputs from a secondary Pi Pico, to make wiring things like GH5 guitar necks or DJ hero turntables easier
+    - LEDs can also be controlled over this interface
+  - USB devices (Pi Pico only)
+    - This is also how authentication works, it gets passed through to an offical USB controller
+  - Direct wiring to digital or analog sources
 - Support for bluetooth (Pi Pico W required)
   - Supports both conecting to a bluetooth receiver directly, or building a bluetooth receiver from a second Pico W
   - Using a second Pico W allows for using the receiver on a device that doesn't support bluetooth gamepads directly, such as a console
+- Custom input mappings
+  - You can map inputs from _any_ controller to _any_ output.
+This means you can do things like mapping a button press on a Wii guitar to tilt.
+  - This also lets you do things like mapping a button press to a tap bar fret or the pickup selector on a Rock Band guitar
 - Shortcuts
   - Replaces the previous hardcoded start + select to home feature, and allows for defining any combination of inputs and mapping that to an output.
   - The inputs do need to be of the same type however, so this means you can do things like requiring multiple digital inputs, but not an analog + a digital input
   - You can even use this feature for tap bar frets or the pickup selector.
 This can be useful if your are using an actual selector switch for your pickup selector, instead of a potentiometer.
-- Custom input mappings
-  - You can map inputs from _any_ controller to _any_ output.
-This means you can do things like mapping a button press on a Wii guitar to tilt.
-  - This also lets you do things like mapping a button press to a tap bar fret or the pickup selector on a Rock Band guitar
+- Constant inputs
+  - This can be used to force an output to always be set to a specific value, such as forcing a specific pickup selector value if you don't have a pickup selector attached
 - Peripheral Mode (Pi Pico only)
   - Use a second Pi Pico for inputs or LEDs, and then connect only a few wires between the two microcontrollers.
   - This can be used to put LEDs in a DJ Hero turntable, or to bypass the GH5 neck's microcontroller but keep it removable.